libretro/docs/docs/library/beetle_psx.md

 - Software renderer internal resolution upscaling, implemented by simias;
 - PGXP subpixel precision, developed by iCatButler;

-Beetle PSX is built without hardware rendering support and lacks enhancements such as texture filtering, PGXP perspective correct texturing, and more.
-To take advantage of hardware rendering and the various enhancements that come with it, use Beetle PSX HW instead.

-However, it's important to note that the OpenGL renderer in Beetle PSX HW can be quite buggy.
-There are reports of graphical glitches and rendering issues with some games ([example](https://github.com/libretro/beetle-psx-libretro/issues/900)).

-Fortunately, Beetle PSX HW also offers a Vulkan renderer which is generally considered much more stable and reliable, offering an experience closer to the software renderer in terms of accuracy while leveraging hardware acceleration.
+Beetle PSX prioritizes accuracy and offers a software renderer that faithfully replicates the original PlayStation experience.
+However, it lacks hardware rendering capabilities.

+For those seeking improved visuals and performance, Beetle PSX HW provides a hardware-accelerated alternative.
+However, it's important to note that all games experience graphical glitches and rendering issues of varying severity with its OpenGL renderer ([example](https://github.com/libretro/beetle-psx-libretro/issues/900)).
+Fortunately, Beetle PSX HW offers a more stable alternative – the Vulkan renderer.
+This choice delivers hardware acceleration with accuracy closer to the software renderer, making it a compelling middle ground.

 The Beetle PSX core has been authored by